Kwaadpepper/Omen/README.md

 -   [ ] fix sort error when only 1 inode to display
 -   [ ] fix rename bug on forbidden char ?
 -   [ ] fix delete inode
+-   [ ] fix dont apply actions to checked figure but hidden
 -   [ ] find a solution for resize image CSP violation (jquery-ui resisable code)
 -   [ ] check if deps are installed before enable resize and crop